hgiasac/hasura-postgres-at-scale/README.md

 Auto-failover is critical on on-prem infrastructure, although Docker/Kubernetes system has auto-restart policy to reduce downtime.
 Read-replica works well with `repmgr`, but it is safer with 2 or more standby nodes.

-## PGBouncer
+## PgBouncer

-PostgrPGBouncer is used as lightweight connection pooler proxy over es.
+PgBouncer is used as lightweight connection pooler proxy over es.
 It doesn't have built-in support load balancing multiple servers or failover.
 We have to setup complex extensions to support them ([patroni](https://github.com/zalando/patroni), [HAProxy](http://www.haproxy.org/)...)

 ![pgbouncer](static/pgbouncer.png)

-How about `PGBouncer` + `repmgr`?
+How about `PgBouncer` + `repmgr`?
 I setup this combo to see if it works

 - Replication type: master-standby
 - Cluster setup: 1 master `pg-0`, 1 slave `pg-1`
-- PGBouncer setup: 2 nodes, connect to `pg-0`, `pg-1` accordingly
+- PgBouncer setup: 2 nodes, connect to `pg-0`, `pg-1` accordingly

 ### Hasura Core